box/box-python-sdk/README.rst

     print('The current user ID is {0}'.format(user.id))

-Authorization
+Authorization:
 -------------

 The Box API uses OAuth2 for auth.
 The SDK makes it relatively painless to work with OAuth2 tokens.

-Server-to-Server Auth with JWT
+Server-to-Server Auth with JWT:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Python SDK supports your